-Linzess should not be used in children younger than 6 years of age as it may harm them.
-It should also be avoided in children 6-18 years of age.
+Linzess is only approved for use in adults.
+It should not be used in children under 2 as there is a serious risk for dehydration.
 Linzess is also not to be used in patients who have a bowel blockage.
 It is unknown if Linzess is safe to take while pregnant or breastfeeding.
 Women who are pregnant or breastfeeding should talk to their doctor before using Linzess.1

 Additional treatment options for IBS